nmrastogi/nmrastogi.github.io/index.md

 **Hello There!**

 My name is Naman Rastogi, I'm a software engineer and researcher passionate about solving real-world problems through data-driven innovation.
-I am Experienced in software development using Python, React, SQL, and data processing frameworks such as Spark, NumPy, and Pandas.
+I am experienced in software development using Python, React, SQL, and data processing frameworks such as Spark, NumPy, and Pandas.
 Developed an AI agent for Diabetes using LLMs and the MCP.

 I did my Master's in Computer science at the [Kahlert School of Computing](https://www.cs.utah.edu/), University of Utah.
 I was advised by [Dr. Marina Kogan](http://www.mkoganresearch.com/).